-The tactics and software available to hackers become more sophisticated by the day, but with so many unwitting victims, most criminals don't even need to work that hard to net a sixcontinued on page 2 figure income.
+The tactics and software available to hackers become more sophisticated by the day, but with so many unwitting victims, most criminals don't even need to work that hard to net a six-figure income.
 By sticking to two tried-and-tested tools of the trade - phishing, ransomware and the subtle art of guessing users' passwords - they leech comfortably off the earnest efforts of small businesses all over the world.